nwaringa/tokenclone/README.md

     - Linux arm build option ```make compile-linux```
     - Windows build option ```make compile-windows```
 - Your binary to run is in bin/

-## Requirements

-You need to have a [Github App](https://docs.github.com/en/apps/creating-github-apps) built and deployed to the repos you want to clone.
-Do that first.

 ## Usage